syeopite/lens/lens/docs/getting-started.md

 ```

 !!! danger Note
     The API and behaviors for each backend **are different**!
 This is to **preserve** how the format typically handles stuff.

-For instance:
+    API differences:
     ```crystal

+    # The Gettext backends requires a #create method.
+This returns an Hash of
+    # language code (or file name when the corresponding header isn't defined)
+    # to Catalogue objects
     gettext_catalogue_hash = Gettext::MOBackend.new("locales").create
     gettext_catalogue = gettext_catalogue["en_US"]

+    # The backend for ruby-yaml on the other hand is directly the catalogue.
+    # No need for an additional #create.
+And naturally, it's also not a hash.
     yaml_catalogue = CrystalI18n::I18n.new("locales")

     # Gettext